ansib1e/ezGTFS/README.md

   - Finish testing print function

 May 25, 2020 Update:
-  - finished code for creation of 'stops.txt' and 'tripsp.txt'
+  - finished code for creation of 'stops.txt', 'stop_times.txt' and 'trips.txt'
+  - finalized both input forms for version 1
   - refactored steps in conversion process from input -> DB -> Class -> DB
     - decided against removing class step entirely for clealiness sake and for it to catch improper input
   - moved 80% of functions/class code to seperate python files from main for readability and organization
-  - working on 'stop_times.txt'
-    - figure out calculation for travel times between stops and extracting said information from 'GTFS_input_stops'